secure-systems-lab/lab-guidelines/git-history.md

 __Keep the base of your *feature* branch in sync with *upstream*__ While you are working on your *feature* branch the *main* branch might move forward, because some other work was merged into the *main* branch.
-Check regularily, especially before you submit a *pull request*, if the base of your *feature* branch has moved forward.
+Check regularly, especially before you submit a *pull request*, if the base of your *feature* branch has moved forward.
 If it has, use `git rebase` to update the base and fix conflicts as they occur.  (`git fetch --all` and `git rebase <upstream>/<main branch>` instead of `git pull`).